yiisoft/yii2/docs/guide-pt-BR/caching-data.md

 ### Cache Expiration <span id="cache-expiration"></span>

-A data item stored in a cache will remain there forever unless it is removed because of some caching policy enforcement (e.g. caching space is full and the oldest data are removed).
-To change this behavior, you can provide an expiration parameter when calling [[yii\caching\Cache::set()|set()]] to store a data item.
-The parameter indicates for how many seconds the data item can remain valid in the cache.
-When you call [[yii\caching\Cache::get()|get()]] to retrieve the data item, if it has passed the expiration time, the method will return `false`, indicating the data item is not found in the cache.
+A registro stored in a cache will remain there forever unless it is removed because of some caching policy enforcement (e.g. caching space is full and the oldest data are removed).
+To change this behavior, you can provide an expiration parameter when calling [[yii\caching\Cache::set()|set()]] to store a registro.
+The parameter indicates for how many seconds the registro can remain valid in the cache.
+When you call [[yii\caching\Cache::get()|get()]] to retrieve the registro, if it has passed the expiration time, the method will return `false`, indicating the registro is not found in the cache.
 For example,

 ```php
 // keep the data in cache for at most 45 seconds